 While this isn’t necessarily specific to women’s health, you may also suffer from anxiety, depression or stress at some point in your life.
 It’s important to maintain a healthy lifestyle to reduce any symptoms, but it’s also important to seek help if you are developing a mental health issue and it’s affecting your life.

 You have to want to work on having a healthy mind as well as a healthy body if you’re truly going to be as healthy as possible.

 Don’t be afraid to talk about women’s health issues

 Women experience a vast array of health issues and conditions that are unique to them (or affect them more severely than these would affect men), such as pregnancy, pelvic floor disorders, uterine fibroids, and menopause.
 Sexual health issues, like painful intercourse (dyspareunia) and vaginismus, are more common than you think, but they’re rarely talked about.

-If you experience dyspareunia, know that there’s no reason to tolerate pain during intercourse or tolerate any women’s health issue, for that matter.
+If you experience dyspareunia, know that there’s no reason to tolerate the pain during intercourse or tolerate any women’s health issue, for that matter.
 There are viable treatment options available.
-One of those is vaginal dilation therapy using a vaginal dilator (also known as vaginal trainer) under the guidance of a certified pelvic floor physiotherapist.
-Don’t hesitate to talk to your health-care provider about women’s health issues.
+One of those is vaginal dilation therapy using a vaginal dilator (also known as a vaginal trainer) under the guidance of a certified pelvic floor physiotherapist.
+Don’t hesitate to talk to your healthcare provider about women’s health issues.